-It is your responsibility to make travel arrangements to arrive at Chiang Mai airport on June 25.
-You will be informed of the arrival window, in which you can meet your Program Leaders at the airport.
-Once you arrive at the airport do not leave the airport until the Pick-up service arrives to meet you.
+It is your responsibility to make travel arrangements to arrive at Chiang Mai airport on June 3 and, flying from the United States means that you will need to leave on June 2 to arrive on June 3.
+You will be informed of the arrival window during your breakout session at Orientation who will tell you what time to meet your Program Leaders at the airport.
+Once you arrive at the airport do not leave the airport until the pick-up service arrives to meet you.
 It is recommended that you consider traveling with another program participant-a travel companion can make arrival in a new country much less intimidating!